 GREAT FOR: everything you have in your closet and ultimate convenience

 If you’re seriously trying to make some cash, then you are likely to have way more than just clothes to sell.
-Tradesy is perfect if you have a lot of accessories or other high-end fashion items like handbags.
+Tradesy is perfect if you have many accessories or other high-end fashion items like handbags.
 You can sell any item in your closet that’s in good condition.

 Tradesy’s commission is $7.50 per piece under $50, and they charge 19.8% for anything over $50.